Qatar to aid Turkey, lira rallies, U.S. rejects lifting tariffs

 The United States was the fourth largest source of imports to Turkey last year, accounting for $12 billion, according to IMF statistics.
 Turkey’s exports to the United States, its fifth-largest export market, were $8.7 billion.

-The two countries have been at loggerheads over diverging interests in Syria, Ankara’s ambition to buy Russian defense systems and Andrew Brunson, a pastor on trial in Turkey on terrorism charges.
+The two countries have been at loggerheads over diverging interests in Syria, Ankara’s ambition to buy Russian defence systems and Andrew Brunson, a pastor on trial in Turkey on terrorism charges.

 Trump has repeatedly asked for Brunson’s release.
 On Wednesday, a court in Izmir, where Brunson is on trial, rejected his appeal to be released from house arrest.
 An upper court had yet to rule on the appeal, his lawyer told Reuters.